EvanZimmerman307/PTB-XL-Transformer/README.md

 # PTB-XL Transformer

-An ECG classification project using transformer-based deep learning models for multi-label diagnosis on the [PTB-XL dataset](https://physionet.org/content/ptb-xl/1.0.3/).
+An ECG classification research project for the University of Michigan CAD-AI lab under the supervision of Dr. Chuan Zhou.
+This project explores transformer-based deep learning models for multi-label diagnosis on the [PTB-XL dataset](https://physionet.org/content/ptb-xl/1.0.3/).

 ## 📋 Table of Contents
 - [Overview](#overview)